 - A Local road safety program is in development for the Highway Commission's approval.
 It will help the local agencies to improve safety on local roads. - The second set of statewide HFST projects are nearing completion, and a third pavement friction improvement study is under development. - A Statewide guardrail project is in development to upgrade substandard guardrails to meet the MASH standards on NHS routes. - New rounds of Cable Median Barrier installation have been approved to continue to reduce and eliminate KA crashes on Interstates and other high speed highways. - While not directly related to the HSIP program, ARDOT has now made retroreflective signal backplates a standard item on all ARDOT projects involving signal work. - Two rural roundabout projects are currently under construction. - A systemic, low-cost unsignalized intersection project is under development. - A systemic low-cost, Y-type intersection project is under development. - The pavement preservation program was used to accomplish shoulder widening and rumble strip installation along various routes where crash history showed such improvements would be effective. - A new HSIP Process has been developed and is under administration review. - Several safety analysis tools are being examined for possible use at ARDOT, this spurred the Roadway Safety Management System technical assistance through FHWA which is currently underway. - Online data query tools and dashboards are/have been developed for other agencies and possible public use.
-One such tool that has already been developed is the Arkansas Crash Analytics Tool (ACAT) which is a dashboard available to the public via ArcGIS Online. - A SHSP tracking tool has been developed for use in tracking emphasis area action plans and projects. - ARDOT has had an initial meeting regarding a Roadway Data Improvement Plan and is in the initial stages of determining appropriate personnel to schedule and oversee project. - ARDOT has a pilot program with Abley to examine the possibilities of using this product to develop the horizontal curve program. - During the time of initial shutdown from COVID-19, ARDOT saw significant decreases in total crashes compared to the same timeframe a year ago, this trend stayed consistent for several months.
+One such tool that has already been developed is the Arkansas Crash Analytics Tool (ACAT) which is a dashboard available to the public via ArcGIS Online. - A SHSP tracking tool has been developed for use in tracking emphasis area action plans and projects. - ARDOT has had an initial meeting regarding a Roadway Data Improvement Plan and is in the initial stages of determining appropriate personnel to schedule and oversee project. - During the time of initial shutdown from COVID-19, ARDOT saw significant decreases in total crashes compared to the same timeframe a year ago, this trend stayed consistent for several months.
 As things gradually reopened, crashes began to return to similar levels as previous years.
-Though there has been a noted and significant increase in fatal crashes in 2020.
+There has been a noted and significant increase in fatal crashes in 2020 and 2021.
 ARDOT is trying to determine what has caused this spike.
+Based on the preliminary crash data for 2020 that was reviewed in January of 2021, the main cause for the increase in crashes was due to aggressive, distracted, speed-related driving.